Are you looking forward to the next Seasonal Weather Change on Anna Maria Island?

 The kids get excited because they may wake up to find that school will be closed, while parents make sure the cupboards are stocked and the heat is working.
 If there is a fireplace available, plenty of wood will be brought in, and everyone will look forward to family times around a cozy fire.

-Now we’ll be able to ride our bikes, take our daily runs or walks, and get those outside chores accomplished without getting up at the crack of dawn to avoid suffering heat exhaustion.
+Now we’ll be able to ride our bikes, take our daily runs or walks, and get those outside chores accomplished!
+We didn’t even have to get up at the crack of dawn to avoid suffering heat exhaustion.
 Our lanais and docks will be enjoyed for cocktails and dinners while everyone marvels at the beautiful, clear weather and lovely breezes.

 There will be some people wearing heavy sweaters, or winter coats even, while others will be in their swimsuits and cover-ups.
 Of course, the beach is never off-limits especially for those who have escaped the “really cold” weather up north!

 Recently, I took a picture of a cold front approaching over the Gulf of Mexico at 9:30am.
-After about an hour or so of much needed rain, We got busy with opening up of the house and working on some of those outside chores I mentioned earlier.
+After about an hour or so of much needed rain, we got busy opening up of the house.
+Don’t forget to work on some of those outside chores I mentioned earlier.